 Great looking room because of your resourceful paint job!
 It looks very welcoming, I hope you've found a wonderful new boarder who appreciates both your hard work and your frugality:)

 The city I live in has a chemical recycling center.
 They have paint anyone can go and get for free.
 If you are matching a color like in this story, it probably won't work unless you are really lucky.
-But if you don't care what color something is, it is a great way to paint something for just the cost of the supplies like brushes and tape.

 Great job!
 Glad you were able to salvage your old paint.
 Sounds like a great commercial for Benjamin Moore paint too. ;) Good luck with your boarder search.
 Please be careful and make sure you check them out well.
 "It's better to be too safe, then too sorry."